ktownsend-personal/RetroPhone/lib/audioPlayback/README.md

 * notification mechanism back to main loop that a playback is finished to improve coordination of modes

 ## NOTES
-* tone generation requires a minimum of 1ms per chunk for smooth audio, which is 33 chunks for audio rate of 32768Hz
+* we need to balance the smallest chunk size we can get away with for generating tones
+  * as small as possible so dialtone can cancel ASAP, but long enough to avoid audio glitches when the CPU is working on other stuff
+    > The less we have in the buffer the less there is remaining to play when we cancel the dialtone.
+This is critical to avoid hearing a blip of dialtone after pulse dialing "1" because it's so short.
+  * the shortest chunk I was able to get working was 33 samples (1ms at 32768Hz), but I had to increase to 50 samples later due to CPU activity; this may require future adjustment as we start getting into WiFi comms
-  * Hz * seconds = chunk size
+  * `Hz * seconds = chunk size` &rarr; example: 32768Hz * 0.001s = 33 samples
-  * larger chunks may be needed if code processing timings change
-  * keeping this small resoves the issue I had with still hearing a blip of dialtone when dialing "1" as first digit
-* mp3 handler chunks at 26.122ms: 576@22050Hz, 1152@44100Hz
+  * for comparison, mp3 handler chunks at 26.122ms: 576@22050Hz, 1152@44100Hz